JasKainth/Chess/README.md

 In this section, we will attempt to predict the winner of the game.
 We will use [Tidymodels](https://www.tidymodels.org/) to create the models.
 We will attempt multiple classification techniques to find the best model for our data.

-### Multinomial Regression
+### Multinomial Naive Bayes Classifier

-The first model which we create is a multinomial regression.
+The first model which we create is a multinomial naive Bayes classifier.
 For this model we use the Elo ratings, the opening played, the time control & whether the game is rated or not as predictors.

 The plot below shows the results of our model, the x-axis representing the predicted result and the facets representing the expected results.